-- 1 You basically have 2 options to hike to Rainbow Bridge:
+- 1 There are 2 main options to hike to Rainbow Bridge National Monument:

 - 3 What should I bring for my hike to Rainbow Bridge?